FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/storage/storage_security.md

 ### node security operation

-When the node is started, the key manager is used to obtain the dataKey for local data access.。
+When the node is started, the key manager is used to obtain the dataKey for local data access。

 (1) The node starts, reads cipherDataKey from the configuration file, and sends it to the Key Manager。